studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

 Percentage of the U.S. population living in households (source: U.S. Census Bureau [@mcneil:1995]) who

-1. are mildly or severely disabled;
+1. are disabled in general;
 2. are severely disabled;
 3. have problems in at least one activity of daily living[^45].
    {.lower-alpha}